What are the symptoms of diabetic kidney disease?

 - Check your blood sugar as often as your doctor recommends.

 - Take and record your blood pressure at home if your doctor tells you to.
-Learn the importance of the two measures of blood pressure (such as 130 over 80, or 130/80).
 To take your blood pressure at home:

 - Ask your doctor to check your blood pressure monitor.
 Your doctor can make sure that it is accurate and that the cuff fits you.
 Also ask your doctor to watch you to make sure that you are using it right.